Mirror symmetry for special nilpotent orbit closures: Asymmetry of footprint

 \subsubsection{Log resolutions for special spherical nilpotent orbits}

 For a nilpotent element $x\in \mathfrak{g}$, take an $\mathfrak{sl}_2$--triplet $(x, y, h)$.
 Then we can write $\mathfrak{g}$ as an $\mathfrak{sl}_2$--module

 This number $m$ is called the height of the nilpotent orbit $\0_x = G \cdot x$, which can be computed directly from its weighted Dynkin diagram as follows.
-If we denote by $c_i$ (resp. $c'_i$) the coefficient of the highest root (resp. the weight of the marked Dynkin diagram of $\0$) at the $i$--th simple root, then the height of $\0$ is the product $\sum_{i} c_i c'_i$.
+If we denote by $c_i$ (resp. $c'_i$) the coefficient of the highest root (resp. the weight of the marked Dynkin diagram of $\0$) at the $i$--th simple root, then the height of $\0$ is given by $\sum_{i} c_i c'_i$.

 Recall that a nilpotent orbit $\0 \subset \mathfrak{g}$ is said {\em spherical} if $\0$ contains an open $B$--orbit.
 It is shown in \cite{Pan94} that a nilpotent orbit $\0$ is spherical if and only if its height is at most 3.
 In classical Lie algebras, spherical nilpotent orbits can be reformulated as \begin{itemize} \item[(1)] For $\mathfrak{sl}$ or $\mathfrak{sp}$, $\0_x$ is spherical iff $x^2=0$. \item[(2)] For $\mathfrak{so}$, $\0_x$ is spherical iff ${\rm rk}(x^2) \leq 1$. \end{itemize}